Matenrou Opera: History

 On May 15, 2016, guitarist Anzi announced that he would leave Matenrou Opera after eight years with the band.
 His final concert with the band was held in July of the same year in Tokyo, at Tsutaya O-East.
-Matenrou Opera continued performing with support guitarist JaY, the former guitarist for the Japanese rock band Light Bringer, until it was announced in May 2018 that Jay would be their new permanent guitarist.
+Matenrou Opera continued performing with support guitarist JaY, the former guitarist for the band Light Bringer, until it was announced in May 2018 that he would be their new permanent guitarist.

-They released Chikyuu on January 20, 2016, and on October 19, 2016 they released Phoenix Rising.
+They released Chikyuu on January 20, 2016, and on October 19, 2016, they released Phoenix Rising.
 They officially released Pantheon -Part 1- on April 12, 2017.
-Additionally, they released both 摩天楼オペラ 〜BEST & CLIPS〜 and 摩天楼オペラ 〜BEST & REQUEST〜 on October 19, 2016 for a limited time.
+Additionally, they released both 摩天楼オペラ 〜BEST & CLIPS〜 and 摩天楼オペラ 〜BEST & REQUEST〜 on October 19, 2016, for a limited time.
 In 2020, Sono announced the band would be switching from King Records to his self-owned label, amairo records.

 In December 2020, Matenrou Opera announced JaY's departure from the band, with their last show with him being livestreamed on December 14.
-Shortly after, the band began performing with guest guitarist Yusuke Hiraga, formerly from the math-metalcore band Arise in Stability and a member of Babymetal's KAMI BAND.
+Shortly after, the band began performing with guest guitarist Yusuke Hiraga, formerly of the metalcore band Arise in Stability and of Babymetal's Kami Band.
 He was officially inducted as a permanent guitarist in May 2022, and contributed to the composition and songwriting for the album Shinjitsu wo Shite Iku Monogatari.
 Released in June 2022, this was Matenrou Opera's first full-length album as a complete band in three years.

+In 2023, the band teamed up with Moi dix Mois, Versailles and D for the four-date Japanese Visual Metal tour between September 22 and October 2.
+The four bands collaborated on the song "Kyōsōkyoku ~Tanbinaru Kettō~", which was released as a single credited to the JVM Roses Blood Symphony.